Canadian CMDR Consulting for Health Canada Medical Device Registration

 - Does our ISO 13485 certification meet QMS requirements in Canada?

-With a population of 35,000,000 and a well-organized national healthcare system, Canada is a lucrative market for medical device manufacturers.
+With a population of more than 36,000,000 and a well-organized national healthcare system, Canada is a lucrative market for medical device manufacturers.

-Before you can market your medical device in Canada, you must comply with the Canadian Medical Devices Regulations (CMDR) and obtain the required level of approval from Health Canada.
+Before you can market your medical device in Canada, you must comply with the Medical Device Single Audit Program (MDSAP), which includes compliance with the quality management system (QMS) requirements of the Canadian Medical Devices Regulations (CMDR) and obtaining the required level of approval from Health Canada.

 Health Canada medical device licensing

-Your MDL or MDEL application must be in full compliance with the Canadian Medical Devices Regulations (CMDR) and submitted to Health Canada in conjunction with the appropriate documentation required for your device class.
+Your MDL or MDEL application must be in full compliance with the CMDR and be submitted to Health Canada in conjunction with the appropriate documentation required for your device class.

 Our Canadian medical device approval process chart offers a detailed look at the steps required for Health Canada approval.